Landing Pag Banner Dach Misery Of Maintenance Scaled

 RunMyJobs by Redwood

-RunMyJobs by Redwood is an enterprise workload automation solution that can handle file transfers in any environment — it enables teams to manage and monitor process automation across traditional, hybrid and multi-cloud environments.
+RunMyJobs is an enterprise workload automation solution that can handle file transfers in any environment — it enables teams to manage and monitor process automation across traditional, hybrid and multi-cloud environments.
 Customers can choose between RunMyJobs Cloud, a managed SaaS offering, and self-hosting on-premises or in their cloud environments.

 The platform provides powerful workflow automation with a low-code graphical workflow design studio and an extensive library of templates and wizards.